ellisonleao/magictools/README.md

 * :tada: [ENGi](https://github.com/ajhager/engi) - A multi-platform 2D game library for Go.
 * :tada: [engo](https://engoengine.github.io/) - Engo is an open-source 2D game engine written in Go.
 * :tada: [Ebiten](https://ebiten.org/) - A dead simple 2D game library in Go.
+* :tada: [ecs-lib](https://github.com/nidorx/ecs-lib#readme) - **ecs-lib** is a tiny and easy to use ECS (Entity Component System) library for game programming.
+It's written in Typescript but you can use on node.js and web browser too.
 * :tada: [Ejecta](http://impactjs.com/ejecta) - A Fast, Open Source JavaScript, Canvas & Audio Implementation for iOS.
 * :tada: [EnchantJS](http://enchantjs.com/) - A simple JavaScript framework for creating games and apps.
 * :tada: [EnTT](https://github.com/skypjack/entt) - Gaming meets modern C++, a fast and reliable entity-component system (ECS) and much more